 - The Canadian Resident Matching Service (CaRMS) provides information about the residency matching process in each province

 - The Nova Scotia College of Physicians and Surgeons provides information about licensing in Nova Scotia and practice-readiness assessments

 Doctors Nova Scotia provides programs and support for physicians in every stage of their career, including a comprehensive health and dental plan, leadership training and a team of physician advisors who deliver on-the-ground practice support.
 Family medicine billing seminar recordings and materials are available to watch online, on-demand.
 Read our Member Benefits Guide to see all of the ways that DNS serves its members.

-The McCarthy/Stewart International Medical Grant is a new grant launched in 2022, which will provide a one-time grant of $10,000 to 10 successful IMGs each year.
-The application process is presently closed.
+The McCarthy/Stewart International Medical Grant provides a one-time grant of $10,000 to 10 successful IMGs each year.

 MD Financial Management and Scotiabank Healthcare+ understand the unique financial needs of international medical graduates.
 Click here for resources covering wealth management, financial planning, and banking products tailored to physicians.